weberlab-hhu/Helixer/docs/training.md

 - include more and _more diverse_ species to boost performance (current performant released models were trained on many dozens of species)
 - include only higher quality annotations to boost performance
-- wrestle with the obvious trade off between the preceeding two points...
+- wrestle with the obvious trade off between the proceeding two points...

 Trial and error has been a major part of the training process, particularly for species selection.
-Eventually we automated that trial and error with many random draws of traing species and a 2-fold cross validatoin process here: https://github.com/alisandra/SpeciesSelector.
+Eventually we automated that trial and error with many random draws of training species and a 2-fold cross validation process here: https://github.com/alisandra/SpeciesSelector.
 Given some compute resources and a target set of genomes, this is a fairly safe way to achieve a baseline or even quite respectable model.

-### hyperparameter optimization
+### Hyperparameter optimization
 The helixer codebase is built to work with nni: https://github.com/microsoft/nni for hyperparameter optimization.
 Follow standard nni instructions and additionally add `--nni` to the `HybridModel.py` command.